 Puigdemont refuses to rule out fresh elections in Catalonia

-BARCELONA: Catalonia's deposed leader Carles Puigdemont refused on Friday (Mar 9) to rule out fresh elections in the Spanish region if the jailed candidate chosen by Catalan separatist parties to form a new government is not allowed to be sworn in.
+BARCELONA: Catalonia's deposed leader Carles Puigdemont did not rule out on Friday (Mar 9) fresh elections in the Spanish region if the jailed candidate chosen by Catalan separatist parties to form a new government is not allowed to be sworn in.

 "It is no tragedy if there are new elections, although it is not the priority and no one desires it," he said in an interview published in Catalan nationalist newspaper El Punt Avui.